 However, a pair of transistors can be used to obtain very accurate current regulation, and the applied voltage is limited only by the breakdown voltage of the transistors.
 The maximum current available is mainly determined by the pass transistor's safe operating area.
 As with a voltage regulator, you need to know the requirements before you start.
 As with all things electronic there are compromises that must be made, and you need to know the essential parameters before you start.

 There is no truly simple current regulator that can be used at the kind of current that might be needed by LEDs - the most common load you'll find at the moment.
 The current needed by typical high-power LEDs is from 350mA to 700mA, with a forward voltage of ~3.5V for each series white LED.
 If we have 5 x 1W LEDs in series, we need a minimum voltage of 17.5V (we'll use a 22V DC supply) at a current of 300mA.

 A discrete transistor circuit using a cheap MOSFET will work surprisingly well, and is quite simple to implement.
-It does have a problem with thermal stability, but we can actually use that to our advantage.
+It does have a small problem with thermal stability, but we can actually use that to our advantage.
 The circuit is shown below, and it's simply a high power version of a very common current source.
 The MOSFET will dissipate a little over 1.2W, and this power is completely wasted (a heatsink for the MOSFET is essential).
 However, that's not much more than we would expect in losses from a switching current regulator working at the same voltage and current, and in some cases may even be less.